elileinkram/_feedstack_web/README.md

 We will use your implementation to assign posts new rankings.

 [Jasper](https://play.google.com/store/apps/details?id=com.jasper.jasper) will then generate a new feed.

-Posts with higher rankings will show up in the feed before posts with lower rankings.

 If you need help uploading your code watch [this](https://j.gifs.com/K1pmOx.gif).